JulienOrain/documentation/docs/guides/slo/sending-custom-indicators/index.md

 ## So how do I send the data?

 You need to to `PUT` the `indicator` data to `https://api.reliably.com/entities/{org}/v1/indicators`, where `org` is the ID of your organisation.
-This value doesnt change very often at all, and can be retrieved using the cli by typing `reliably org show`.
+This value doesn't change very often at all, and can be retrieved using the cli by typing `reliably org show`.

 You'll also need to send an auth token.